 Tell Your Lawyer Everything

-One of the first things that your lawyer will want to do is go over everything from your perspective.
+One of the first things that your DUI lawyer will want to do is go over everything from your perspective.
 In order for this time to be productive, it’s important that you tell your lawyer everything.
 It doesn’t matter how minor or unimportant you may think some detail happens to be.
 Your job is to provide your lawyer with everything that you can remember.

 Your lawyer has a vested interest in hearing everything.
 There’s always the chance that some seemingly innocuous detail would be a game changer for your case.
 If your lawyer never knows about that one detail, the ability to protect your interests is hampered.
 Hold back nothing and let your lawyer decide what is and is not relevant to the case.